JB395/Bits-to-Target-and-Difficulty/README.md

 ### importprivkey "qtumprivkey" ( "label" ) ( rescan )

-Adds a WIF private key to your wallet, for example as returned by dumpprivkey or the Qtum web wallet.
+Adds a WIF private key to your wallet, for example as returned by dumpprivkey or from another Qtum wallet.
 The wallet must be unlocked and requires a new wallet backup afterwards.
 The wallet will rescan for a few minutes to add any balance from the new address, and return “null” if successful.

 ```
 importprivkey cThA5YBGQggmpjSsBFLT1NXR18Fk16YBNd1kCVoERjbQ4d4TRMFf